 Blacksmithing

 In the Evening Arts blacksmithing class the traditional hammer-and-anvil method of shaping hot metal is taught, using tools and techniques whose origins go back a thousand years or more.
 The objects we make range from the functional to the artistic, the commonplace to the whimsical.
 There's an emphasis on craftsmanship but also on imagination.
 Class size is limited to six students per session, as this ensures a high level of student-teacher interaction.
-A lab fee will be charged for materials used, financial aid is available.

-Book Arts
+Book Making

 Creative Writing

 Explore self-expression through an informal writers' workshop.
 We will dabble in a variety of genres, including fiction, creative nonfiction, and poetry.
 Prompts and exercises will be offered as a way to get started, or you may work on your own project.
 Participants should be prepared to share their writing from time to time with the group.
+A small group of students will help make the fall edition of the Literary Magazine a reality.
+Join a team of writers, artists, photographers, and editors who will design our magazine and publish a variety of creative talents from our community.
+You will help recruit, promote, select, lay out and produce our stellar and well-loved publication.

 Photography: Digital